Steve Mower - December 2018

 CVS can be dealt with by getting computer reading glasses or computer bifocals.
 The addition of an AR coating, or anti-reflective coating, on your lenses pulls more light through the lenses to you eyes reducing reflections and glare.

 TIP: Every so often, like every 10 minutes or so, shift your focus from your computer screen to something far away.
 It's like exercising your eyeballs!

 Blue Light Problems

 Related to CVS, some folks are experiencing problems like dizziness and head aches while using blue light emitting hand held devices like cell phones and tablets.
-Like CVS, reading glasses can certainly help.
-The good folks that have conducted studies on blue light and the related issues are recommending lenses with a blue blocking tint.

 Read more about blue light and Mojo BluBlock!

 Here is a great video produced by Andrew Bastawrous and Clare Gilbert for ed.ted.com about common eye problems and how glasses work.